chiefsan/deCiPher/README.md

 ## Docs

-Read the docs on the Docs site.
+The docs can be found [here](https://chiefsan.github.io/deCiPher/docs).